josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ## Global styling

-There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` it; Svelte allows you to simply import CSS (or Sass) files directly into components.
-It's easy, for one thing, but more importantly, it _also_ handles preprocessing automatically, which we'll want when we add Sass here in a moment.

 <Callout>
-Svelte allows you to simply import CSS or Sass files directly into components.
+Svelte allows you to simply import CSS or Sass files directly into components—including pages or layouts.
 </Callout>

+There are a few ways you can add global CSS files in SvelteKit, but I find the _best_ method is to simply `import` it; Svelte allows you to simply import CSS (or Sass) files directly into components--including pages or layouts.
+It's easy, for one thing, but more importantly, it _also_ handles preprocessing automatically, which we'll want when we add Sass here in a moment.

 Create a new folder inside of `src/lib` for your styles, and add a `style.css` file inside it.